-An area of contrasts, Asok is also home to the infamous Soi Cowboy red light street, and Soi Nana, another naughty road, is just one stop away.
+An area of contrasts, Asok is also home to the infamous Soi Cowboy red light street.
+Soi Nana, one stop away but also walkable from Asok, is another naughty road.

-All in all, a fun area to live, but expect rents to be high.
+All in all, a fun area to live, but expect rent to be high.